thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

 ### Taking the elastic contribution to the porosity growth into account {#sec:mfront:porous_plasticity:elastic_contribution_to_porosity_growth}

-Adding the elastic contribution to the porosity growth is trivially performed by substracting the following term to the implicit equation associated with the porosity evolution:
+Adding the elastic contribution to the porosity growth is trivially performed by subtracting the following term to the implicit equation associated with the porosity evolution:

 \[